alifiaganjaraharja/Hotel-Revenue-Profitability-Analysis/README.md

 This repository contains a data analysis project that utilizes SQL to analyze hotel revenue, profitability, and booking trends to optimize pricing and operational efficiency.
 This project utilizes a public dataset which is available on Kaggle Datasets.

 ## Project Overview:
-This project utilizes a public dataset available on Kaggle Datasets, and it's ideal for practicing Beginner to Intermediate SQL, including Aggrerate Functions (SUM, AVG, and COUNT), CASE functions and performance optimization on large datasets.
+This project utilizes a public dataset available on Kaggle Datasets, and it's ideal for practicing Beginner to Intermediate SQL, including Aggrerate Functions (SUM, AVG, and COUNT), and performance optimization on large datasets.
 1. **Goal**: Analyze hotel revenue, profitability, and booking trends to optimize pricing and operational efficiency.

    **Sample Questions to Answer**: